wackou/smewt/src/smewt/datamodel/readme.txt

 - when calling attributes on an ObjectNode, the following is resolved:
   - first look at an ObjectNode's attributes
   - look into the properties first
+  # WARNING: This is outdated, Nodes always need to be used through a BaseObject interface to be able to access those methods
   - look into the valid classes this node has for a corresponding method -> the order here is important: if all possible classes are part of the same hierarchy, just take the most derived class and call its method: "all functions are virtual"